-As co-owner of Backcountry Babes, Emily develops trips and works hard to make them come to life.
+As owner of Backcountry Babes, Emily develops trips and works hard to make them come to life.
 Emily loves the spirit of outdoor adventure travel and especially loves sharing it with others.
 She finds our women’s trips have a special power to foster camaraderie, confidence, creativity, freedom, education, and fun.
+Emily brings a background of leading adventure travel trips for 10+ years.
 She is grateful to be working on the leadership team at Backcountry Babes, humbled by the beautiful energy of our educators and students, and proud to be building a framework for more women to become leaders in the outdoors.

 My first experience with Backcountry Babes was an Avalanche course in Alaska.
 Students and instructors were all such inspiring women and the places we got to explore in Alaska were unforgettable!